Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Distributed WNCS with Shared Wireless Resource

 The packet success probabilities can be estimated by the controller based on standard channel estimation techniques~\cite{tse2005fundamentals,CSI}, and are utilized by the MDP and DRL-based solutions in Section~\ref{sec:MDP} and Section~\ref{sec:RL}.

-\emph{Acknowledgment feedback.} We also assume that the actuator sends one-bit feedback signal of $\gamma_{i,k}$ to the controller, and the controller sends $\beta_{i,k}$ as well as $\gamma_{i,k}$ to sensor $i$ each time with negligible overhead.
-From $\{\beta_{i,k}\}$ and \eqref{eq:RE}, the smart sensor knows the estimated plant state by the controller; using $\{\gamma_{i,k}\}$ and \eqref{apply_u}, the sensor can calculate the applied control input $\mathbf{u}_{i,k}$, which is utilized for local state estimation as mentioned in Section~\ref{sec:KF}.
+\emph{Acknowledgment feedback.} We note that the Transmission Control Protocol (TCP) is commonly adopted in commercial telecommunication systems for data transmission, such as 5G and WiFi~\cite{Schenato07ProcIEEE,7164323,8039300}.
+TCP relies on acknowledgment feedback, where the receiver sends a one-bit acknowledgment signal back to the sender to confirm the successful receipt of data packets.
+This feedback mechanism ensures reliable data transmission by verifying the delivery of data.
+Therefore, we assume that both the uplink and downlink transmissions adopt the acknowledgment feedback scheme.
+In particular, the actuator sends a one-bit feedback signal of $\gamma_{i,k}$ to the controller, and the controller sends $\beta_{i,k}$ as well as the received $\gamma_{i,k}$ to sensor $i$ each time with negligible overhead.
+From $\{\beta_{i,k}\}$ and \eqref{eq:RE}, the smart sensor knows the estimated plant state $\hat{\mathbf{x}}_{i,k}$ by the controller; then, using $\hat{\mathbf{x}}_{i,k}$, $\{\gamma_{i,k}\}$ and \eqref{apply_u}, the sensor can calculate the applied control input $\mathbf{u}_{i,k}$, which is utilized for local state estimation as mentioned in \eqref{eq:KF}.
+Note that sending one-bit acknowledgment feedback leads to negligible overhead in contrast to sending the applied control input $\mathbf{u}_{i,k}$ from the controller to the sensors.